ibexa/documentation-user/docs/commerce/shipping_management/configure_shipping_methods.md

 2\.
 Find the shipping method that you intend to edit or delete by using the search field and filters.

 3\.
-If you are deleting a shipping method, select a box next to its name and click **Delete**.
+If you are deleting a shipping method, select a box next to its name and click **Delete**, which concludes the procedure.
 Otherwise, skip to step 4.

 !!! note "Shipping methods for existing orders"

-    If orders exist that use a specific shipping method, you can only deactivate this method by toggling the **Availability** switch off.
+    You cannot delete a shipping method if it is active or open orders exist that use this specific shipping method.
+You must first deactivate the method that you want to delete by toggling the **Availability** switch off.

 4\.
 Click the **Edit** button next to the method in the list.